qmk/qmk_firmware/docs/flashing.md

     make <keyboard>:<keymap>:avrdude-loop

+When you're done flashing boards, you'll need to hit Ctrl + C or whatever the correct keystroke is for your operating system to break the loop.

 ## Halfkay

 Halfkay is a super-slim protocol developed by PJRC that uses HID, and come on all Teensys (namely the 2.0).